vcflib/bio-vcf/README.md

 the sample name, you can apply filters on the samples inside the set, outside the set and over all samples.
 E.g.

+So, why would you use bio-vcf instead of rolling out your own Perl/Python/other ad-hoc script?
+I think the reason should be that there is less chance of mistakes because of Bio-vcf's clear filtering language and sensible built-in validation.
+The second reason would be speed.
+Bio-vcf's multi-threading capability gives it great and hard to replicate performance.

 Also note you can use [bio-table](https://github.com/pjotrp/bioruby-table) to filter/transform data further and convert to other formats, such as